zenhack/mule/doc/comparison-to-other-languages.md

 * Mule is referentially transparent (sometimes called "purely functional").
 This means that most code can't do IO, or even behave non-deterministically.
-The latter provides a useful defense against spectre-style vulnerabilities, as it means most code has no way to actually observe timing effects.
+The latter provides a useful defense against Spectre-style vulnerabilities, as it means most code has no way to actually observe timing effects.
 * (Planned) Mule's standard libraries are [ocap][ocap] friendly, so even when code needs to do some amount of IO to do its job, it is